IsyFact/isyfact.github.io/README.md

 There are 2 playbooks:
 - `antora-playbook.yml`: For CI/CD-based builds in GitHub Actions.
 - `antora-playbook-local.yml`: For local builds.
-Useful for testing and development.
+Useful for local testing and development.

 ## Prerequisites
 The documentation is written in [AsciiDoc](https://docs.asciidoctor.org/asciidoc/latest/) and uses [Antora](https://antora.org/) to build a static HTML site for easy browsing.